stuartellis/multiform/docs/tf-stacks-spec/0.2.0/terraform-dir-structure.md

 ## Terraform Directory Structure 0.2.0

-- Each project has single root directory for Terraform code and configuration
+- Each project has a root directory for Terraform code and configuration, called *terraform/*
-- The project root directory for Terraform is called *terraform/stacks/*
+- The root directory for the set of Terraform stacks is called *terraform/stacks/*
+- Each stack is a sub-directory under the *terraform/stacks/definitions/* directory.
-- Other sub-directories under the *terraform/* directory are ignored.
+- Code for stacks only references or rely upon files that are in the *terraform/stacks/* directory.
+It ignores other sub-directories under the *terraform/* directory.
 This enables co-existance with other solutions.
-- Each stack is a sub-directory under the *terraform/stacks/definitions/* directory.
-- Terraform code should only use files in the *terraform/stacks/* directory or subdirectories.
-It should not  reference or rely upon files that are outside the *terraform/stacks/* directory.

 ## TODO